 Although originally intended to provide constructive activities for young people and to foster a sense of social responsibility among that age group, the award scheme also assisted many young people from disadvantaged backgrounds.

 By 1980, the Duke of Edinburgh Award had extended the scheme to 25-year-old men and women, and the organization offered help and assistance to those young people who wished to start their own business.
 Today, the scheme assists young people from around the world, operating in more than 140 countries.

-When participants have achieved the Gold Award, they are personally invited to St. James’s palace, where Prince Phillip presents them with their awards.
-Prince Phillip has demonstrated steadfast support for young people’s development for more than 60 years, irrespective of their nationality or position in society.
+When participants have achieved the Gold Award, they are personally invited to St. James’s palace, where Prince Philip presents them with their awards.
+Prince Philip has demonstrated steadfast support for young people’s development for more than 60 years, irrespective of their nationality or position in society.

-The Duke of Edinburgh Award Scheme saluted Prince Phillip’s devotion to the world’s youth.
+The Duke of Edinburgh Award Scheme saluted Prince Philip’s devotion to the world’s youth.

 “HRH The Duke of Edinburgh has remained committed to the Award since its birth over 50 years ago.
 He continues to be involved, particularly in recognising the achievements of Award participants and the adults who support them.”

-Prince Phillip can be proud of his achievements while in public office.
+Prince Philip can be proud of his achievements while in public office.
 May he enjoy a long and happy retirement.